Since low testosterone in men has long been presumed to accompany aging, it can be overlooked as a cause of TRD in young men.

 But, there’s another condition that’s often overlooked.
 Low testosterone, or low T, is seen with hypogonadism.

 The testes produce most testosterone (90-95%).
-But a small portion is produced in the pituitary gland.
+But a small portion is produced in the adrenal gland.
 And studies have established that testosterone treatment can help men feel better emotionally, so a deficiency of testosterone can erode their mood and outlook.

 Some men receive the diagnosis of hypogonadism.
 This is a condition that causes their bodies to produce too little testosterone.